rfshelley/Documentation/device-type-developers-guide/simulator-metadata.rst

 The key ("on" in the example above) is just a name for the action.
 The value ("command: 2003, payload: FF") is the message that the device will send to the Device Handler's ``parse(message)`` method when that action is taken on the physical device.

-In the simulator, each status key ("on" or "off" in the example above) will be an available message in the simulator.
+In the Simulator, each status key ("on" or "off" in the example above) will be an available message in the Simulator.

 ----

 Reply
 -----

-The "reply" declarations specify responses that the physical device will send to the Device Handler when it receives a certain message from the hub.
+The "reply" declarations specify responses that the physical device will send to the Device Handler when it receives a certain message from the Hub.
 For a Z-Wave switch, for example, we specify:

 .. code-block:: groovy